 "On occasion, a scholarly paper can impact policy, which is extremely satisfying.
 But writing also allows me to refine my thinking and improve my ability to teach my subject."

-After several years as an adjunct professor at Georgetown University Law Center and Columbus School of Law of Catholic University, Dean Grimes accepted an appointment to Southwestern's full-time faculty in 1988.
+After several years as an adjunct professor at Georgetown University Law Center and Columbus School of Law of Catholic University, Professor Grimes accepted an appointment to Southwestern's full-time faculty in 1988.
 He was recognized for his teaching excellence and scholarship with the Irwin R. Buchalter Professorship in 2000 and the Irving D. and Florence Rosenberg Professorship in 2006.
-He was appointed as Associate Dean for Research in 2016.
+Professor Grimes served as Associate Dean for Research from 2016 to 2019.
 With his international reputation continuing to expand, he has served as a visiting professor at Nihon University in Tokyo, Japan, and as a lecturer on international antitrust enforcement at the Comparative Competition Law Conference at the College of Europe in Brussels, among other forums around the world.

 Member, Scientific Advisory Board (Fachbeirat), Max Planck Institute for Intellectual Property, Competition, and Tax Law (Munich Germany), 2009-